jannfis/ansible-kubernetes-centos7/README.md

 ```
 Of course, all the nodes should already be bootstrapped (i.e. user account(s) set up, SSH keys deployed, etc.).
 These tasks are all beyond the scope of this play.

+Additionally, if you intend to use the *glusterfs* feature, you must provide a dedicated block device on all ```kubernetes-worker``` node.
+The name of this device should be similar on each node.

 ## Configuration

 Most of the global configuration is done via hostgroup variables, in ```group_vars/kubernetes-cluster```.
-It will add a global dict object named ```kubernetes``` to your namespace, so don't use that name anywhere else.
+It will add a global dict object named ```kubernetes``` to your variables namespace, so don't use that name anywhere else when working with the configured hosts.